MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-platform-automation-and-devops.md

 ### System

-A SAP system is an instance of a SAP application that has the resources the application needs to run, like virtual machines (VMs), disks, load balancers, proximity placement groups, availability sets, subnets, and network security groups.
+An SAP system is an instance of an SAP application that has the resources the application needs to run, like virtual machines (VMs), disks, load balancers, proximity placement groups, availability sets, subnets, and network security groups.
 Each system deploys into a separate Azure resource group with a unique SID.

 ### Environment